insentia/windows_ad/README.md

 Puppet open source v3.5.1 and v3.6.2, the puppetmaster version is v3.4.3 (on ubuntu 14.04 LTS).
 Should work since version 3.5.1 of puppet

 ##Last Fix/Update
-V 0.1.1 :
+V 0.1.2 :
- - Fix some issue when using puppet master
- - add ordering with configureflag and installationflag
- - Fix validate_password function.
-You can assign your own password if complexity is compliant
+ - Update get_password function

 ##Module Description